RohanVDvivedi/WALe/README.md

 # WALe
 This is a library implementation of a Write Ahead Log (WAL) for use in building a database storage engine.

+It supports, crc32 check for each your log records.

 ## Setup instructions
 **Install dependencies :**
  * [Cutlery](https://github.com/RohanVDvivedi/Cutlery)